 A similar method is to provide donors with a range of potential gift amounts for them to consider on the reply device.
 This is known as an ask array or ask ladder.
 Although it would be a lot of work to create a unique ask ladder for each individual prospect, you can build them for key segments.
 The idea is that segments containing prospects with higher levels of past giving or known capacity should receive more ambitious ask arrays.
 In phonathons, ask ladders can be used to guide callers on what gift amounts they should solicit from prospects as a first ask, and in subsequent asks if needed.
 Again, the trick is to find the right levels: ambitious but not off-putting.

 Online giving forms provide an opportunity to combine suggested gift amounts and ask arrays.
 Harvard Business School’s online giving form includes a range of five specified gift amounts as well as an option to write in the gift amount of the donor’s choice.
 However, the form has preselected the $250 option, suggesting that $250 is a common (or even minimum) gift from the school’s alumni.
 This tactic might compel an otherwise $100 donor to think twice about the amount of his or her gift.
 Almost immediately after updating the form with these higher gift amounts, the Harvard Business School’s advancement team noticed an increase in the average gift size of online donations.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Leadership Gifts for Annual Funds.
+CLICK HERE for AGN’s Webinar on Upgrading Donors to Higher Giving Levels.